BlockDevsUnited/BasicFrontEndTutorial/README.md

   }
 ```

-- connect your functions to your html buttons
+5. Connect your functions to your html buttons

 ```html